Ferhat67/CoBAUI/projects/cobaui/README.md

 Rules are then published to observers (in particular Adaptation Controller).
 The Rule Provider is implemented as Angular Service and as such can be injected by other Angular
-Components and Services (i.e. other COBAUI components).
+Components and Services (i.e. other CoBAUI components).

 #### Rule Evaluator